projectceladon/celadon-documentation/source/getting_started/on-vm.rst

 Prepare Host Environment
 ------------------------

-The host device which launchs the virtual machines, require Linux kernel version 5.0.0 or above running as the host OS.
+The host device that launches the virtual machines, require Linux kernel version 5.0.0 or above running as the host OS.
 Go through the following instructions to set up `Clear Linux OS <https://clearlinux.org/>`_ 30870 as the host device.
 Any later Clear Linux OS version should also work.

 #.
 Reference the `Clear Linux installation guide <https://docs.01.org/clearlinux/latest/get-started/bare-metal-install-desktop.html>`_ to install the Clear Linux OS on the host device.